sugardraw/buildy-backend/README.md

   4. list all Profesionals(GET): ` http://localhost:3001/api/professional/listAll `
   5. list all Users(GET): ` http://localhost:3001/api/user/listAll `

+  hint: to connect  mLab you need the user and the password.
+Ask me i in slack.
   hint: At the reqBodyExamples JSON-file you can find some data to test